-Green Impact Partners Virtually Opens the Market
+Green Impact Partners Virtually Opens The Market

 Place: Virtually Broadcast

-For further information: For further information, please contact Kathy Bolton, Chief Financial Officer at (403) 801-5300 or [email protected] or visit www.greenipi.com.
+For further information: MEDIA CONTACT: For further information, please contact Kathy Bolton, Chief Financial Officer at (403) 801-5300 or [email protected] or visit www.greenipi.com.

 Share this article